How long will my money last in retirement?

 Today, I’ll show you how you can easily and accurately answer this question for yourself by using freely-available retirement calculators — no matter what your knowledge of financial planning is.

-Taking Control of What You Can
+Take Control of What You Can

 Retirement planning is complex.
 The number of variables involved is in the hundreds.
 And many of those factors are out of your control, such as how long you’ll live, inflation, tax rates, and the performance of global financial markets.